robertfischer3/spring_crypto_watcher/README.md

 **Note**
 The chart on the `analytics.html` requires code to focus the chart to a meaningful range.
 For example, BTCUSD (Bitcoin in USD ($)) was trading the $17K range.
-Without code to set a meaningful focus range the chart can update in real time, looks like a flat line even changes in the displayed price data occur every second.
+Without code to set a meaningful focus range the chart updates looks like a flat line even changes in the displayed price data occur every second.
 As a result the chart boundaries are focused at plus or minus five units around the last price.
 In the event of a dramatic price change the chart may not show the previous changes because the minimum and maximum y-axis boundaries are too narrow.
 However, normal trading activity is general kept in small ranges.
-Hence
+A future enhancement to application would to find a more accurate chart resolution algorithm

 #### candle.js
 `candle.js` supports the activities on candle.html. `candle.js` goes and finds all candle streaming data batches and allows the user to select a user created batch.
-The following Javascript code in `candle.js` pulls forward the saved candlestick data from `views.py` method, and searches for candlestick
+The following Javascript code in `candle.js` pulls forward the saved candlestick data from `views.py` method, and searches for candlestick patterns by invoking `df = find_japanese_patterns(candles)`.
+This server side processing makes sense from a performance perspective.
+The service that
+`candle.js` calls employ simple algorithms.
+However, would not necessarily be the case in production.
+In production the streaming datasets would likely be larger and employ more sophisticated algorithms.
+Hence, it made sense to process the saved streaming data on the server side code.